Accounting Software Tiers

 How Much Software Do I Need?

-Head to the pricing page for any popular business software, including our own online accounting software, and you’re likely to find a number of different options.
+For Accounting Software Tiers head to the pricing page for any popular business software, including our own online accounting software, and you’re likely to find a number of different options.
 While these offerings vary in price and feature set, they usually offer the same essential product.
 In other words, one user’s experience on AccountingSuite (or Slack or Trello or what have you) can vary significantly from another’s.

 This pricing model, called tiered or good-better-best pricing, is commonplace in many industries.
 When we go to the gas station, we’re usually selecting from three tiers of fuel.
 There are obvious advantages to this structure, both for customers and service providers.
 Businesses can provide their product to more people at a lower price, and consumers can pay for exactly what they need.
 The downside, at least for customers, is figuring out which option is right for them.
 In some cases, the decisions is relatively straightforward.
 But when it comes to software, the differences can feel more abstract.
 To help make the process a little user, here’s a guide to help you better read and understanding pricing pages.